eldridgejm/dictconfig/_sources/index.rst.txt

 configuration settings from a file (usually JSON or YAML) into a Python dictionary.
 While this is convenient, this approach has some limitations;
 namely, fields within a JSON or YAML file cannot make use of variables, nor can they reference one another.
+Furthermore, it's often desirable to perform some basic validation of the configuration settings to ensure that all of the required values are provided and to fill in missing values with suitable defaults.

-`dictconfig` is a Python package that aims to ease these limitations by
+`dictconfig` is a Python package that aims to support this use case.
+It provides the following features:

-supporting:
+1. **Basic Validation**: Check that require values are provided and fill in missing optional values with defaults.

-1. **External Variables**: Configuration values can reference external variables supplied by the program reading the configuration.
+2. **Interpolation** Configuration values can reference other parts of the configuration, or even external variables supplied by the program reading the configuration.
-2. **Internal References**: The configuration can reference other settings within the same configuration.
-3. **Domain-specific languages**: Custom parsers can be provided to convert configuration options to Python types in a domain-specific way. `dateconfig` comes with parsers for interpreting arithmetic expressions (e.g., `"(4 + 6) / 2"`), logical expressions (e.g., `"True and (False or True)"`), and relative datetimes (e.g., `"7 days after 2021-10-10"`).
+3. **Domain-specific Parsing**: Custom parsers can be provided to convert configuration options to Python types in a domain-specific way. `dictconfig` comes with parsers for interpreting arithmetic expressions (e.g., `"(4 + 6) / 2"`), logical expressions (e.g., `"True and (False or True)"`), and relative datetimes (e.g., `"7 days after 2021-10-10"`).